Manya2302/Temp-Payroll/replit.md

 # System Architecture

 ## Frontend Architecture
-- **React SPA**: Built with React 18 and TypeScript using Vite as the build tool
+- **React SPA**: Built with React 18 and JavaScript using Vite as the build tool (converted from TypeScript January 2025)
 - **UI Framework**: Shadcn/ui components with Radix UI primitives for accessibility
 - **Styling**: Tailwind CSS with custom design tokens and CSS variables
 - **State Management**: TanStack Query (React Query) for server state management